Brudus/FlowStacksMemoryLeak/README.md

 ## Setup

-The app has the latest version of FlowStacks 0.3.8 added as a local dependecy.
+The app has the latest version of FlowStacks 0.3.8 added via SPM.

 Simply open the project in Xcode and run the app.